huynguy-db/arcion-docs/CONTRIBUTING.md

 # (Optional) Set to hide nested sections or pages at that level.
 bookCollapseSection = true
 ```

+## Open an issue
+You can [open an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) if you find something incorrect or out-of-date in the content, or if the documentation does not match the actual functionality.
+Make sure you cover the following items in your issue description:

+- The relevant Arcion product or service
+  - Specify the relevant Arcion product or service the issue impacts or relates to.
+- Expected behavior
+  - Provide a link to the documentation or explain what the outcome should be if you follow the documentation.
+- Actual behavior
+  - Explain what happens when you follow the documentation.
+- The part of the documentation that requires updating
+  - Provide a link to the page that needs updating.
+Specify which section requires updating.
+- Additional information
+  - Any other details or screenshots that you think might be relevant.
+- Issue labels

 ## Edit the documentation
 Follow these instructions to make edits: